 In the professional realm, Rockers distinguish themselves as original thinkers and innovative leaders.
 They’re inventing careers, redefining their fields, and contributing to the world around them.

 They’re people like Eli Pariser, CEO of Upworthy and former MoveOn.org executive director.
-Or the filmmakers Joel and Ethan Coen, the linguist and political commentator John McWhorter, or the 2014 MacArthur Fellow and pioneering comic artist Alison Bechdel.
+Or the numerous filmmakers including Joel and Ethan Coen, the linguist and political commentator John McWhorter, or the 2014 MacArthur Fellow and pioneering comic artist Alison Bechdel.

 The skills I use every day are the skills I honed at Simon's Rock: critical thinking, problem solving and creative collaboration.
 The rigor of academic study at Simon's Rock prepared me to work hard and push for the very best—and not settle until every stone is turned.
 The critical/creative approach to thinking and problem solving that was nurtured at Simon's Rock is the same approach I employ in my job and with my teams, every day.-Brooke Skinner ’97,